Ferry from HKIA to Guangzhou

 The Hong Kong to Guangzhou Through Train

-The most common way for foreigners to travel between Hong Kong and Guangzhou is using the intercity through train.
-This is the most relaxing journey once you are on the train, but not the most convenient way to travel between the two cities.
+The Hong Kong to Guangzhou Through train use to be the most common way for foreigners to Travel between Hong Kong and Guangzhou.
+Not to be confused with the new High Speed Train, the intercity through train is a slower but relaxing way to travel between the two cities.

 There are 12 trains per day in each direction between Hung Hom in Hong Kong and Guangzhou East.
 The process is similar to catching an flight, you need to be at the train station 45 minutes prior to departure.
 You will then be ushered through a process of waiting to queue for immigration and then being held in a waiting room before boarding the train.
 Once on the train you can sit back and relax, 2 hours later you will be in Guangzhou.